intel/pmem-csi/README.md

 ### Persistent memory pre-provisioning

 The PMEM-CSI driver needs pre-provisioned regions on the NVDIMM device(s).
+The PMEM-CSI driver itself intentionally leaves that to the administrator who then can decide how much and how PMEM is to be used for PMEM-CSI.

-The PMEM-CSI driver itself cannot create such regions.
+Beware that the PMEM-CSI driver will run without errors on a node where PMEM was not prepared for it.
+It will then report zero local storage for that node, something that currently is only visible in the log files.

 When running the Kubernetes cluster and PMEM-CSI on bare metal, the [ipmctl](https://github.com/intel/ipmctl) utility can be used to create regions.